AdobeDocs/campaign-standard.en/help/sending/using/testing-messages-using-target.md

 To be able to preview messages using targeted profiles, make sure you have added these profiles to the **[!UICONTROL Profile substitution]** list (see [Defining profiles and substitution addresses](#selecting-profiles)).

-If you want to use personalization fields in the message, they must have been added **before** launching the message preparation.
-Any change to the personalization fields after the preparation phase will not be taken into account when previewing the message.
+If you want to use personalization fields in the message, they must be added **before** launching the message preparation.
+Otherwise, they will not be taken into account in the preview.
+As a result, make sure you launch the message preparation again if any change is made to the personalization fields.

 To preview messages using profile substitution, follow these steps: